polinakimberlite/polinakimberlite/README.md

 - 👋 Hi, I’m @polinakimberlite
-- 🌱 I’m currently the CEO/Founder at Kimberlite
+- 🌱 I’m currently the Founder at Kimberlite
-- 👀 I’m interested in finding a head of architecture to join my team
+- 👀 I’m interested in finding a amazing tech talent to join our start-up
 - 💞️ I’m passionate about FinTech and blockchain
-- 📫 How to reach me polina@kimber-lite.io
+- 📫 How to reach me polina@kimberlitetech.io

 <!---
 polinakimberlite/polinakimberlite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.